wilsonzlin/dbflock/README.md

 ## How it works

-dbflock works on a directory of sequentially-numbered integer schema versions, with each version being a folder containing three scripts:
+dbflock works on a directory of sequentially-numbered integer schema versions starting from zero, with each version being a folder containing two scripts:

-- down.sql: script to execute when downgrading to the previous version
+- apply.sql: script to execute when downgrading to the previous version
-- up.sql: script to execute when upgrading from the previous version
+- revert.sql: script to execute when upgrading from the previous version
-- abs.sql: script to execute on a new clean database

 dbflock can then migrate to a version by applying scripts in order for all versions between the current and target.

-For example, if the current database schema version is 12 and the target is 10, `12/down.sql` and `11/down.sql` will be applied in that order.
+For example, if the current database schema version is 12 and the target is 10, `12/revert.sql` and `11/revert.sql` will be applied in that order.

-If the current database schema version is 12 and the target is 14, `13/up.sql` and `14/up.sql` will be applied in that order.
+If the current database schema version is 12 and the target is 14, `13/apply.sql` and `14/apply.sql` will be applied in that order.

-The current version, and a history of schema migrations, are stored in a table called `__dbflock_migration_history`, which is created automatically.
+The current version, and a history of schema migrations, are stored in a table called `dbflock_migration_history`, which is created automatically.

 ## Usage